 • Veggies: leafy greens, carrots, tomatoes

-• Whole grain options: brown rice, whole wheat bread, oatmeal
+• Whole grain options: wheat-based bread, brown rice and oatmeal

 • Lean protein choices: chicken, fish, legumes